Conic Optimization via Operator Splitting and Homogeneous Self-Dual Embedding: Numerical Experiments

-The objective value reported for SCS is the average of the primal and dual objectives at termination.
-The time to carry out and undo the scaling is included in the solve times.
-All the experiments were carried out on a system with a quad-core Intel Xeon processor with clock speed 3.4GHz and $16$ GB of RAM running Linux.
+The objective value reported for SCS in the experiments below is the average of the primal and dual objectives at termination.
+The time required to do any preprocessing (such as the matrix factorization) and to carry out and undo the scaling are included in the total solve times.

-\paragraph{Algorithm.} Our implementation, which we call SCS for `splitting conic solver', was written in C and can solve LPs, SOCPs, SDPs, and EXPs (exponential cone programs).
-Projections onto the semidefinite cone are performed using the LAPACK \verb+dsyevr+ method for computing the eigendecomposition.

-The software includes four different ways to solve the set of linear equations at each iteration.
-We support both dense and sparse solvers and both direct and indirect methods.
-The dense and sparse variations yield identical results, though the sparse version is faster when $A$ is sparse; the indirect method (here, conjugate gradient) returns different results from the direct method since it solves the linear system approximately at each iteration.
-In these examples, we restricted the indirect solver to take at most \emph{two} iterations of conjugate gradient, which turned out to be sufficient to ensure convergence of the overall algorithm to the tolerances we specified.
-(Note that terminating after a fixed number of conjugate gradient iterations does not satisfy the conditions to guarantee convergence of the overall algorithm \cite{EB:92}.)

-The sparse direct implementation uses a single-threaded sparse permuted $LDL^T$ decomposition from the SuiteSparse package \cite{davis_book,ldl,amd}.
-The sparse indirect implementation uses a basic sparse matrix multiplication routine that we implemented ourselves; it can be easily multi-threaded, though we did not take advantage of this in the tests here.

-The dense methods use the standard frameworks BLAS and LAPACK \cite{blas1,lapack}.
-In particular, the direct version performs a Cholesky factorization on the matrix $I + A^TA$, while the indirect version first forms $A^TA$ and then uses dense matrix multiplies.
-Depending on the BLAS implementation used, these operations can be multi-threaded, or even run on a GPU.